rafalfaro18/MetaverseSandboxBase/README.md

 ## To Do
 - Refactor to allow any scene url of any bundle.
 Right now the app only loads 2 possible scenes for demo purposes from an Array of only 2 items [0-1].
+- Code logic for interactables that might come from Addressable Scenes in remote catalogs.
+- Add networking support for multiplayer and network replication of interactables state and player transforms.